-Formed over 8500 years ago Lake Rotoiti is a combination of two lakes that have joined as one, with the Western section being a drowned valley and the Eastern half situated in the North of a volcanic depression (Okataina Caldera) for this reason the East of Lake Rotoiti have geothermal activity beneath them and are home to numerous hot sulfur springs including the Manupirua thermal springs, which feed Lake Rotoiti Hot Pools.
+Formed over 8500 years ago, Lake Rotoiti is a combination of two lakes that have joined as one, with the Western section being a drowned valley and the Eastern section a volcanic depression (the Okataina Caldera).
+For this reason, the Eastern shores of Lake Rotoiti have geothermal activity beneath them and are home to numerous hot sulfur springs including the Manupirua thermal springs, which feed Lake Rotoiti Hot Pools.

-The Legend of the Manupirua Springs is one following the two sisters Kuiwai and Haungaroa and their quest to save their brother Ngatoroirangi, who was in need of help perishing from the cold on Mt.
+The Legend of the Manupirua Springs is one that follows two sisters by the names of Kuiwai and Haungaroa and their quest to save their brother Ngatoroirangi, who needed help as he was perishing from the cold on Mt.
 Tongariro.
-The two sisters quest began in the legendary ancestral homeland of the Maori people; Hawaiki, where the sisters collected warmth to take to their dying brother.
-Whenever they paused for rest they left part of the fire they were carrying.
-These rest stops occurred frequently and legend says they are the origins of the chain of thermal activity that spans the width of their journey from Whakaari (White Island) to Mt.
+The sisters’ journey began in the legendary ancestral homeland of the Maori people, Hawaiki, where they collected warmth to take to their dying brother.
+Whenever they paused for rest they left part of the fire they were carrying behind.
+Legend has it that these frequent rest stops are the origins of the chain of geothermal activity that spans the width of their journey from Whakaari (White Island) to Mt.
 Tongariro.
-Manupirua being one of their intermediate stops and ever since being a source of warmth for the people of Rotoiti.
+Subsequently, Manupirua was one of their intermediate stops and ever since has been a source of warmth for the people of Lake Rotoiti.

-The Manupirua Thermal Springs have been in use by Maori and locals since before 1849 over 167 years ago, and have been used on a commercial basis since 1914.
-The springs now feature an ever expanding quiver of pools with a range of temperatures, overlooking the ever-pristine Lake Rotoiti.
-The mineral baths are only accessible by boat, and as well as offering one of the most secluded and natural relaxation experiences out there, the thermal spring water is considered to have healing properties; especially of rheumatic conditions and joint pain.
+The Manupirua thermal springs have been in use by Maori and locals alike since before 1849 and have been used on a commercial basis since 1914.
+The springs now supply an expanding collection of hot pools with a range of temperatures, overlooking the pristine waters of Lake Rotoiti.